Pain Island

+It is named for Dr. William Paine, who received the Crown Grant to the larger Frye Island directly north of it.

 There was an osprey nest on the island for several decades.

 It is very steep on its southern side.

 The Arctica islandica quahog is noted as invasive between Pain Island to Bliss Islands.

 In the summer of 1986, benthic algae sublittoral research stations were set up across the region including on Pain Island.